 Different age groups will be using different channels (e.g. Facebook, Instagram, Twitter) and you will also need to decide on who your target groups are in order to tailor the experience to their desires.

 Another small detail which can greatly influence your messaging is the tone.
 For example, you can contact your audience in the US by using their first name, but this approach will yield poor(er) results in countries like Germany or Japan.

 This is a problem in any customer-oriented area.
 If you use automated emails to send out any new content automatically to your whole new audience, you will be drowning them in information.

 No-one likes to receive 10 emails a day from one single service they use (just multiply this by the number of services you use, and you will get the idea).

 Set up schedules in your automation tools so your audience gets a personalized experience, not a nightmarish scenario in which they have to click Unsubscribe to regain their sanity.

 We all still vividly remember the Y2K for marketers, GDPR.
 It was, ironically, marketed as the end of (outbound) marketing, and many were using the panic to generate as many clicks as possible with clickbaity article titles.

 Today, we all know that we need to be GDPR compliant.
-Try to set up initiatives which will give you the consent from users to reach out to them.
+Try to set up initiatives that will give you consent from users to reach out to them.

 There’s no global marketing strategy evolution without crossing borders